olivierots/Deploy-a-NodeJS-WebApp-Using-Terraform-Docker-Fargate/README.md

 ##  Project 1 description  ##
 ```
-This a nodejs web app thats been built using Docker
+This is a nodejs web app thats been built using Docker
 When an end user browse to the website, the web server takes that request
 and calls the requested api as described in the server.js file
 e.g /api/users endpoint. which will then load & display all the information